enkidevs/curriculum/Python/Core/bugging-code.md

 print(circleArea(4))

 %exp
-`pi` value is spelled in capital letters here, but the correct syntax is with lower case letters.
+`pi` value is spelled with capital letters, instead of lower case, but the correct syntax is with lower case letters.
 %
 ---